estanislao-lexicon/sports-poll/README.md

 # Sports Poll Project Specification

-### Test Assignment

-The "Sports Poll" app is a dead simple poll system around some sports events which can be fetched from the JSON file.
+The "Sports Poll" app is a simple polling application centered around various sports events, where data is retrieved from a JSON file.

-It allows users to vote on each event and then shows another random event to vote on.
-There should be one poll, that displays one (random) category at a time.
-E.g. load Football category with poll options to vote on from DB, and only display those at a time, next browser reload would maybe display Tennis.
+The app allows users to vote on an event and then presents another random event for the next vote.
+Each poll displays one random category at a time.
+For example, a Football category may be loaded with options to vote on, such as which team will win or if the game will end in a draw.
+On reloading the browser, the category might switch to another sport, like Tennis.

-The polling options should be what team will win or if it will be a draw, e.g.
+Polling options include:

-- Home Team win (Team A)
+    Home Team Win (Team A)
-- Draw
+    Draw
-- Away Team win (Team B)
+    Away Team Win (Team B)

-### Mandatory tasks
+### Core Requirements

-This exercise is expected to take 3 to 6 hours to complete.
+Estimated time for completion: 3 to 6 hours

-1. Create a page with the best design practices in mind for this small application.
-The design will be taken into consideration and should be visually pleasant and user friendly.
+- Design: Create a user-friendly page following best design practices.
+The design will be evaluated for its visual appeal and ease of use.
-2. You are free to use any modern JavaScript framework that you’d like.
-The choice of framework may impact the way we assess your assignment.
+- Framework Choice: You may use any modern JavaScript framework, but the choice will influence the evaluation.
-3. It’s not allowed to use any CSS framework like Bootstrap or similar.
-4. The JSON file with the events can be accessed directly from the frontend or hardcoded in the website.
+- Event Data: The JSON file containing events can be accessed directly from the frontend or hardcoded.
-5. The odds can be generated randomly.
-There is no need to keep track of votes across page reloads.
+- Random Odds: Generate event odds randomly.
+Votes do not need to persist across page reloads.

-### Optional tasks

-This exercise is expected to take 1 to 2 hours on top of the mandatory tasks.
-1. The page should be responsive and work well across different types of devices (desktop, mobile, tablet).
-2. Keep event votes stored in a browser local storage so they can persist across page reloads.
-3. Add different kind of visualisations based on event attributes (country, state, sport and so on).
-It is up to you to decide how to best represent the data.

-### Delivery

-When you have completed the task, we’d like you to deliver the following:
-- A description of what you have done and how far you got in time allotted for the work on the project.
-- Which development tools you used and your general progression on the key issues, what you got stuck on, what you did or didn’t solve etc.
-- A step by step instruction to how to run the project.
-- Share the source code in a private code hosting on GitHub.